Icon-Newsletter-smaller

 Final Thoughts

-Although there's not much we can do when Mother Nature strikes, doing our part and knowing how to prepare for disasters can mitigate their impact and help us cope with the aftermath.
+Although there's not much we can do when Mother Nature strikes, a bit of preparation can mitigate its impact and help us cope with the aftermath.

 Rouselle has over eight years of writing experience in the personal finance niche.
 She has written feature stories, articles, and how-to guides on various personal finance and trending lifestyle topics.
 Before that, she briefly worked in banking and was a licensed life insurance advisor.
 When not writing, Rouselle likes to read books and binge-watch films and series.
 Follow Rouselle on Linkedin.